GoogleCloudPlatform/community/tutorials/go-gae-quickstart.md

 ### Exploring your configuration

-Google App Engine uses YAML files to specify a deployment's configuration.
-`app.yaml` files contain information about your application, like the runtime environment, URL handlers, and more.
+App Engine uses YAML files to specify a deployment's configuration. `app.yaml` files contain information about your application, like the runtime environment, URL handlers, and more.

 Enter the following command to view your configuration file: